Is claiming UC the best option?

 See How do I claim? for more information

-But you will not be required to attend the Job Centre:
+But you may not be required to attend the Job Centre:

 - If you cannot verify your ID online, then leave a message on your journal and the DWP will call you and verify your ID over the phone instead.